oracle/cloudtestdrive/AppDev/cloud-native/Docker/DockerLabs.md

 Successfully tagged stockmanager:latest
 ```

-The --tag flag means that the resulting docker image is to be tagged (named) stockmanager, subsequently we can refer to it using the name, not it's image id which is like a hashcode (e.g. 2655bfee0d99) and much harder to remember than the name !
+The --tag flag means that the resulting docker image is to be tagged (named) stockmanager, subsequently we can refer to it using the name, not it's image id which is like a hashcode (e.g. 2655bfee0d99) and much harder to remember than the name!

 The --file flag specified the name of the file containing the commands to execute to build the image, strictly this isn't needed in this case as Dockerfile is the default for the docker build command